kaodell/PurpleAirSmoke/README.md

 To perform the analysis presented in the paper, in prep for GeoHealth, the following scripts are run in the following order:

-**Stage 1**: Create lists of co-located indoor and outdoor monitors in the PurpleAir data.
-These codes were run on my local machine and use the “local” python3 environment in this repository.
+**Stage 1: Create lists of co-located indoor and outdoor monitors in the PurpleAir data.
+These codes were run on my local machine and use the “local” python3 environment in this repository**.

 Cross_check_sensor_lists.py